vsillan/game-server-programming-course/presentations/intro.md

 - But there are various ways to optimize the traffic <!-- .element: class="fragment" -->

-Server can add all the good things we have discussed before... <!-- .element: class="fragment" -->
+Server enables all the good things we have discussed before... <!-- .element: class="fragment" -->

 Note: